Cross Country 101

 5. Register for XC Stats ASAP using registration code @etxctf

 6. Get fitted for running shoes at a running specialty store like Road Runner Sports.
 To prevent injuries, make sure you have your stride/gate checked by a running specialty store.
-This year, thanks to Mr. Follman, all frosh athletes who sign up for summer will receive a free pair of custom-fitted running shoes from Road Runners Sports along with a pair of running socks.
-A $150 value.
+This year, thanks to Mr. Follman, all frosh athletes who sign up for summer will receive a free pair of custom-fitted running shoes from Road Runners Sports along with a pair of running socks during our team night on June 25th.
+A $200 value!
+Sign up for a time slot to reserve a time for fitting.

 Is there a Try-Out?